How to deploy an On-Premise VPN server

-**Please contact support if you need technical assistance to setup On-Premise Server**
+**Kindly contact support if you need technical assistance to set up an On-Premise VPN Server (Access Gateway)**

-The below guide will walk you through the steps involved in creating a UTunnel On-Premise server.
+The following guide will walk you through the steps involved in creating a UTunnel On-Premise VPN Server or Gateway.

-3. The next step is to select the On-Premise option and enter the server details as given below:
+2. The next step is to select the On-Premise option and enter the Access Gateway details as given below:

 • Package: You can select from Basic or Standard subscription options

-• Server Name: An easily identifiable name of your choice
+• Access Gateway Name: An easily identifiable name of your choice

 • IP address: Enter your server IP address

-• VPN accounts: Select the number of VPN users you want to allow access to this server
+• VPN accounts: Select the number of VPN users you want to allow access to this VPN gateway

 • Coupon: Enter if you have any coupon available

-7. You will be redirected to the Server Details screen where the registration token is displayed.
-Please copy the registration token to a safe place, this token is required when you deploy the server.
+6. You will be directed to the Access Gateway Overview page, where the registration token is displayed.
+Please copy the registration token as it is required when you deploy the access gateway

-8. Now it's the time to connect to your server via SSH.
+7. Now it's time to connect to your server via SSH.
 You will need sudo access to complete the below steps.
 After the successful login, execute the following commands.

 First, disable the default firewall rules.
 UTunnel will load it's own firewall rules automatically.